When choosing a cruise, you need to already have a couple of ideas in mind

 We found Jimmy Buffet’s Margaritaville where a man was busking out the front by turning his body inside out.
 (Check out the vid below).

-On the 7th day we arrived back in Miami and as we speak are trying to figure out when we can go cruising again!
+On the 7th day we arrived back in Miami and ready to plan our next cruise!

 I just came back from a week’s cruise to Cuba on Fathom, a Carnival-owned ship.
 Here’s my post on 20 things to know before you go to Cuba!